 Faculty and Staff Directory

-Elena Valussi (Ph.D., University of London, 2003; B.A./M.A., University of Venice, 1995) is Assistant Professor of History at Loyola University Chicago where she teaches courses in modern East Asian and Chinese history.
+Elena Valussi (Ph.D., University of London, 2003; B.A./M.A., University of Venice, 1995) is an Advanced Lecturer in History at Loyola University Chicago where she teaches courses in modern East Asian and Chinese history.
 Prof. Valussi has written on Chinese gender, religious, and intellectual history including the influence of women's Qigong in the United States, interpretation of Nüdan in historical context, and the impact of gender ideas in Asian medicine.
 Her current research examines the relationship of printing and religion during the Qing dynasty, in particular with the alchemical author Fu Jinquan.
 She is also exploring Daoist ideas regarding the female body in various periods of Chinese history.

 Chinese history and religion, gender in China, Daoism, late imperial Chinese intellectual history

 HIST 296: Gender in East Asian History